 Advising faculty and staff are working remotely and can be contacted through email.

 Current students should reach out to their assigned academic advisor (usually, your program coordinator).
 You can find your assigned advisor by logging into myCommNet and accessing “DegreeWorks” or by reaching out to Elizabeth Slupski (firstname.lastname@example.org).
 Search for individual faculty and staff email addresses in our employee directory.

-New students can book an appointment through the Advising Appointment Calendar and will receive an email the next business day with information on how to connect to the WebEx virtual meeting.
+New students (not yet registered for the semester) can book an appointment through the Advising Appointment Calendar and will receive an email the next business day with information on how to connect to the WebEx virtual meeting.
 Students should have their Financial Aid/payment options finalized before the meeting as well as their English and math Placement (see Accuplacer webpage for more information https://mxcc.edu/take-accuplacer/).
 Students can email Mx-Advising@mxcc.edu with any questions.

 - Community Resources

 - 211: Find local help with food, substance abuse, income, legal assistance, mental health, youth, children and family, re-entry, health care, transportation, crisis, older adults, housing, utility assistance, and basic needs.